Edward Carl Lewis

 The 1925 North Dakota State Census taken on April 1, 1925, shows Ed Lewis (age 41) is living in New Leipzig, Grant Co., ND.
 Living with him are: Carrie Lewis (age 36); and Marion Lewis (age 9).
 All were born in the United States and are U. S. citizens.
 The Christ Neuman family lived next door.

-The 1930 U. S. Census taken on April 14, 1930, shows Edward Lewis (age 47) born in Wisconsin to Swedish and Danish-born parents with personal property worth $2,000 is a Mechanic in his Own Shop first married at age 27 and living in the Village of New Leipzig, Grant Co., ND.
-Living with him is his wife, Kery Lewis (age 40) first married at age 20 who was born in Wisconsin to Wisconsin and Belgium-born parents.
-His daughter also lives there: Marian Lewis (age 14) born in North Dakota to Wisconsin-born parents.
+The 1930 U. S. Census taken on April 14, 1930, shows Edward Lewis (age 47) born in Wisconsin to Swedish and Danish-born parents with personal property worth $2,000 and first married at age 27, is a married Mechanic in his Own Shop and living in the Village of New Leipzig, Grant Co., ND.
+Living with him arre: his wife, Kery Lewis (age 40) born in Wisconsin to Wisconsin and Belgium-born parents, and first married at age 20; and his daughter, Marian Lewis (age 14) born in North Dakota to Wisconsin-born parents.
 A barber and his wife are renters in the house.

 Neuman, Erwin